Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 --------------
 **WikiEditor:**

-You should replace at least one file of WikiEditor extension of MW 1.22 with modified file of this bundle:
+You should replace at least one file in WikiEditor extension of MW 1.22 with modified file of this bundle:
 - WikiEditor/modules/ext.wikiEditor.toolbar.js

 --------------